zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/Bacterial_Transformation/Bacterial_Transformation.md

 3. Place the competent cell and DNA mixture on ice for 20-30 min.

-4. Heat-shock mixture by placing the bottom 1/2 to 2/3 of the tube into a 42°C water bath for 30-60s (45s is probably best).
+4. Heat-shock mixture by placing the bottom 1/2 to 2/3 of the tube into a 42°C water bath for 30-60 s.
+(45 s. is probably best).

 7. Place on ice for 2 min.